ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 - LDR to pin A2 and 3V3
 - 5V power input to to 5V-USB on ESP32 and to LED-strip
 - Connector for LED-strip SK6812/WS2812 to 5V, D5 and GND
-- Rotary encoder or 3-button switch to pin D8, D3, D4 3V3 and GND
+- Rotary encoder or 3-button switch to pin D2, D3, D4 3V3 and GND
+- IR-remote D4 3V3 and GND
 - RTC-clock to pin  GND, 3V3, A4 and A5

 ![image](https://github.com/user-attachments/assets/f2919fb4-b571-4a1d-8264-4e227d4b104e)